 Yes.
 We have licensing information in this FAQ article.

-We have completed FLL-4, but my student needs more experience in sentence diagramming.
-What do you recommend?
+We have completed FLL-4, but my student needs diagramming practice.

 One of the great strengths of GftWTM is its extensive diagramming instruction and practice.
 (Our diagram illustrator reports that she produced more than 450 diagrams for each student workbook.)
 Susan Wise Bauer explains the importance of diagramming.